apetrynet/pyfdl/docs/Classes/fdl.md

 # FDL
 The `FDL` class is meant to be an entry point and is a "merge" between a [Header](header.md) class and container class.
-The `Header` is created for you by the arguments you provide at initialisation or you can pass a `Header` object as an attribute if you wish.
+The `Header` is created for you based on the arguments you provide at initialisation or you can pass a `Header` object as an attribute if you wish.

 ::: pyfdl.FDL